hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 At this point it is worth noting that HyperSpy's main strength is its amazing community of users and developers.
-We trust that the developers of packages that extend HyperSpy will play by the same rules that have made the Python scientific ecosystem in general, and HyperSpy in particular, successful.
+We trust that the developers of packages that extend HyperSpy will play by the same rules that have made the Python scientific ecosystem successful.
 In particular, avoiding duplication of efforts and being good community players by contributing code to the best matching project are essential for the sustainability of our software ecosystem.

 Registering extensions
 ----------------------